-Flea market – Old antiques and second hand treasures among with furnitures and home decor.
+Flea market – Old antiques and second-hand treasures among with furniture and home decor.
 The market is open all week from Sunday – Thursday from 10am – 6pm and on Fridays from 10am – 2pm.
 During the summer months (July – August) the market holds the “Pishpeshuk” , with late-night shopping and street happening.

 Gesher Theater – 9 jerusalem avenue.

 The Container – Art space for contemporary exhibition and music shows – 2 warehouse, Jaffa port.

 Margosa Hotel – 1 Avraham even shoshan st. Compare prices here